brendanhay/numbersd/README.md

 ## Functionality

 NumbersD has identical aggregation characteristics to StatsD.
 It differs significantly in terms of philosophy and intended usage.

-Below are some of the more interesting behaviours available.
+Below are some of the behaviours available.

 ### Listeners